Mastermind 17th Batch Admission Ends Today!

 This is very much like Henry Ford who supposedly said, “People can have the Model T in any colour – so long as it’s black.”
 This nearly ruined Ford Motors Company in the 1920s, because while Mr. Ford was in love with his idea of “only black Model T” cars, Americans were shifting to bigger, faster, fancier, and brightly painted automobiles.

-I have seen other investors fall in love with their stocks in the garb of “buy and hold”.
-So they will hold on to bad businesses, and especially those who are going downhill.
-They will remain stuck in a status quo mode because they hate to admit they’ve lost money.
-They will even put a higher value on the stocks they already own than they would be willing to pay for the same things if they didn’t own them.
-All this because they’re too rigid to change their ideas, even when circumstances are shouting at them to do so!
+I see investors fall in love with their stocks in the garb of ‘buy and hold’.
+We will hold on to bad businesses, and especially those that are going downhill.
+We will remain stuck in a status quo mode because we hate to admit we have lost money.
+We will even put a higher value on the stocks we already own than we would be willing to pay for the same things if we didn’t own them.
+All this because we are too rigid to change our ideas, even when circumstances are shouting at us to do so.

-If you have been through such a moment in your own life (or investing life), you would like to hear what Bruce Lee has to say –
+If you have been through such a moment in your own life (or investing life), you would like to hear what Bruce Lee, who died 50 years ago, today, advised –

 Problems arise all the time in life and in investing, and you can try to keep your rigid shape, smashing into the problems until you break.
 Or you can be like water and slip through the cracks.